finder-1/void-install/README.md

 - Gaming (installs everything needed for gaming on Void)
 - Speyll's dotfiles

 it is recommended that you go through the script and decide what you want to include for your own system.
-Once ready, run:
+Once ready, run the following.
+Remember to not run the script as root:
 ```
 chmod +x ~/auto-void.sh
-sudo ~/auto-void.sh
+~/auto-void.sh
 ```

 after running the script: